Sale Will Be Live On

 Add to list

-Cerulean Blue: Mixed metal oxide from the early 19th century with an important place on the mineral palette because blues rarely shift to the cool, green side, like this one.
+Cerulean Blue: Mixed metal oxide from the early 19th century is vital in the mineral palette because blues rarely shift to the cool, green side, like this one.
 It is muted in its tint, so it is most valuable as a pure hue.

-It quickly dries and retains its colour well, better than any other blue, in oil paint form.
+It quickly dries and retains its colour in oil paint better than any other blue.
 It has limited hiding power, is semi-opaque, and is easy to control.
-Its tinting capacity is low, so it can become lost when mixing.
+However, its tinting capacity could be higher, so it can become lost when mixing.

 Cerulean Blue has excellent permanence.
 It is very stable and lightfast.